telerik/blazor-docs/getting-started/client-blazor.md

 Now you have the Telerik components running in your Blazor app.

-Next, you can explore the [live demos](https://demos.telerik.com/blazor) and the [examples repo](https://github.com/telerik/ui-for-blazor-examples/) we have.
+Next, you can explore the [live demos](https://demos.telerik.com/blazor) and the rest of the documentation.